 David I. Kratenstein, D.D.S.

-We have just completed a magnificent year of programming for the NESP and are looking forward to another fabulous year in 2017.
-Our Program Chair for 2017, Dr. Robert Jaffin, has developed a great program for 2020.
+We have just completed a magnificent year of programming for the NESP and are looking forward to another fabulous year in 2018.
+Our Program Chair for 2018, Dr. Jeffrey Lemler, has developed a great program for 2020.
 Note that the first meeting in 2020 April 3, 2020 will be at a new venue- THE TIMES CENTER, 242 W 41st Street between 7th and 8th Ave.
 Please check our website www.nesp.org for details.
 Also note we now have a Facebook page and you can follow us on Facebook.

 Please provide us with your cell phone number and your email address..
 By providing us that information a robo call and/ or an email blast can go out not only for emergencies but for meeting announcements.
 These numbers are internal and will not be released to anyone other than our central office.
 Please cooperate and help us run this organization efficiently.
 If you have not provided us these numbers, please email me at [email protected] or place those numbers in the dues envelopes.